 - The store owner had no prior knowledge

 - The store owner took reasonable steps to correct any dangerous condition

 - The condition was so obvious as to avoid

 - The danger did not cause the customer's injuries

 - The injury occurred in a place where customers are not allowed

 - The customer was negligent and assumed his or her own risk.

 If you have been injured while shopping on a store's premises, you should discuss your potential case with an experienced personal injury attorney.
 A good personal injury lawyer can help determine whether a store was at fault which may potentially help you recover monetary damages for the injuries you have incurred.
-To learn more about the strengths and weaknesses of your case, you can contact an experienced lawyer for a free claim evaluation.
+To learn more about the strengths and weaknesses of your case, you can contact an experienced lawyer for a free initial claim evaluation.